Exclusive Networks - First Half 2022 Financial Results

 Gross sales are now expected to exceed €4.2billion (vs above €3.8billion previously expected);

-And Operating Free Cash Flow Before Tax is now expected above 160% of Adj.
-EBITA vs in excess of 80% of Adj.
-EBITA before.
+- And Operating Free Cash Flow Before Tax is now expected above 160% of Adj.
+EBITDA vs in excess of 80% of Adj.
+EBITDA before.

 APPENDIX